MetOffice/fab/Documentation/source/config.rst

 Callbacks in configuration files
 --------------------------------
-The BAF base class adds several calls to the site-specific configuration file, allowing site-specific changes to the build process.
+The base class adds several calls to the site-specific configuration file, allowing site-specific changes to the build process.
 These callbacks are described here.

 Constructor
 ~~~~~~~~~~~
 The constructor receives no parameter, and happens rather early in the
-BAF processing chain (see :ref:`site_and_platform`), i.e. at a stage
+processing chain (see :ref:`site_and_platform`), i.e. at a stage
 where not even all command line options have been defined.
 Besides
 general setting up the object, adding new tools to Fab's
 ``ToolRepository`` can be done here.

 ``get_valid_profiles``
 ----------------------
-This method is called by BafBase when defining the command line options.
+This method is called by ``FabBase`` when defining the command line options.
 It defines the list of valid compilation profile modes.
 This is used
 in setting up Python's ``ArgumentParser`` to only allow valid arguments.